 It tends to work well in many experimental situations, where each measurement is taken under a different experimental condition.

-The second approach assumes the repeated responses make up multilevel data.
-The outcome is a single variable, and another variable is needed to indicate the condition or time measurement.
+The second approach treats the repeated responses as multilevel data.
+The outcome is a single variable, and another variable indicates the condition or time measurement.
 This requires that each subject have multiple rows of data in the spreadsheet.
-This is called the long format, or Stacked data, and this changes the unit of analysis from the subject to each measurement occasion.
+You call this the long format, or stacked data.
+It changes the unit of analysis from the subject to each measurement occasion.

 In a marginal model (AKA, the population averaged model), the model equation is written just like any linear model.
 There is a single response and a single residual.
-The difference between the marginal model and a linear model is that the residuals are not assumed to be independent with constant variance.
+The difference, though, is that in the marginal model we do not assume residuals are independent with constant variance.

 Likewise, the residual variances don’t have to be equal as they do in the RM ANOVA.